You are here

 1. The FJC researchers were Jessica Snowden, Leeann Bass, Jana Laks, Marie Leary, and Marvin Astrada.

 2. A small number of courts or circuits have affiliated learning centers or dedicated civics websites supporting their civics efforts (see discussion of learning centers).
-Content from these affiliated websites has been incorporated within applicable Choose a Resource Topic dropdown menu categories in the visualization for the affiliated court(s) or circuit.
+Content from these affiliated websites has been incorporated within applicable Choose a Resource Topic dropdown menu categories in the interactive civics map for the affiliated court(s) or circuit.
 Similarly, historical societies for some federal courts have dedicated websites; upon a court’s request, educational resource content from these websites may be incorporated within applicable dropdown menu categories for the requesting court.

 3. Program information pages from court-affiliated websites may also be incorporated within applicable Choose a Program Info Page Type dropdown menu categories for a requesting court, similar to the description in note 2.